surf3s/Orientations/README.md

 If you find problems with this code, I welcome bug fixes.
 Please either contact me or if you are familiar with GitHub you can use a pull request.
 If the changes are substantial, I would appreciate being contacted first.

-Please cite McPherron 2018 if the code is used for publication.
+Please cite *McPherron 2018* if the code is used in publications.

 ### Converting bearing and plunge angles for use with this code